AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/editing-production-program.md

    >[!NOTE]
    >At least one solution must be selected for a Program, that is, user is not allowed to deselect all solutions during Edit program workflow.

-1. Click on **Save** to complete the editing program  process.
+1. Click on **Save** to complete the editing program  workflow.

 ## Considerations while Editing a Program {#considerations-editing}

 Few considerations should be reviewed while editing a program:

-* At least one solution must be selected for a Program that is, user is not allowed to deselect all solutions during Edit program workflow.
+* At least one solution must be selected for a Program, that is, user is not allowed to deselect all solutions during Edit program workflow.

 * Clicking the **Save** button, if the selected solutions have changed, solution updates to environments will take effect following the next deployment.